 LASIK Eye Surgery Complications – Dry Eye After LASIK

 LASIK eye surgery complications are generally very rare.
-Dry eye is the most commonly seen complication after LASIK procedure.
+Dry eye is the most commonly seen complication after the LASIK procedure.
 However, most of the patients who will undergo LASIK eye surgery have already had dry eye condition due to using contact lenses before they have the surgery done.
 Fortunately, eye surgeons make a lot of evaluation tests to help treat this condition before and after LASIK eye surgery.
 These tests are wide-ranged and include Schirmer test, MMP-9 testing, tear breakup time testing and eye imaging.
+Treatment of post-LASIK dry eyes involves tear supplementation and medications.

 How Much Does LASIK Cost?

 LASIK surgery cost can change from $300 per eye to up to $6,000.
-It is unfortunately not covered by health insurance because the surgery is generally considered to be a cosmetic or elective surgery.
+It is unfortunately not covered by health insurance because the surgery is generally considered to be cosmetic or elective surgery.
 The cost of LASIK surgery changes widely depending on several factors.
-The eye surgeon you choose will affect the price greatly.
-The more your surgeon has expertise and reputation, the more the price will be high.
-The technology that your surgeon uses may increase the cost because Bladeless LASIK surgery and Wavefront technologies are more expensive than other laser eye surgery techniques.
-Finally, geographical location of the eye hospital you have the surgery plays an important role in determining the price.
-For example, LASIK cost in Turkey or LASIK cost in India is likely to be less than LASIK cost in usa.
-You may also get a free quote, compare the clinics and choose the best one for you from our website.
+For example, the expertise and reputation of the eye surgeon, the technology requirements that the surgeon uses or geographical location of the eye hospital you have the surgery plays an important role in determining the price.
+LASIK cost in Turkey or LASIK cost in India is likely to be less than LASIK cost in the USA.
+There are many options in laser vision correction today and determining what is right for you generally includes the pre-search including MD reviews, success rates, preparation and recovery tips and the consultation process with your eye surgeon.